 For indictable crimes (felony offenses) the waiting period has been reduced from ten years to five years from the date of your conviction, payment of fine, satisfactory completion of probation or parole, or release from incarceration, whichever was later.

 Beware of websites offering “expungement assistance” services.
 These companies merely provide you with forms, leaving you to handle all the work with no personalized assistance.
-New Jersey expungement law is very nuanced and prosecutors will often object to your eligibility if you fail to meet even a single requirement.
-Often these online services charge you for the forms, and then once you have paid for these forms that you are unable to fill out, they will charge you unreasonably high rates for consultations and advice.
-Unlike these faceless online services, the trusted lawyers at Shebell & Shebell provide a cost-effective, personalized solution for expungements.
-We represent clients throughout New Jersey, including Monmouth County, Middlesex County, and Ocean County, including Howell, Freehold, Middletown, Shrewsbury, Wall, Union Beach and Neptune.
-For a free consultation, call us at 866-957-5237 or contact us online today.
+New Jersey expungement laws are nuanced and prosecutors will often object to your eligibility if you fail to meet even a single requirement.
+Often, these online services charge you for the forms and once you have paid for these forms that you are unable to fill out, they will charge you unreasonably high rates for consultations and advice.
+Unlike these faceless online services, the trusted lawyers at Shebell & Shebell provide a cost-effective, personalized solution for expungement.
+We represent clients throughout New Jersey.
+For a free consultation, Contact Shebell & Shebell today.